 To try and guide you through this difficult process, we have outlined a few important aspects of arranging a funeral in British Columbia that may help you.

-What Regulations Govern Disposition arrangements in BC?
+What Regulations Govern Disposition arrangements in British Columbia?

 In British Columbia, the legal requirements for a cremation disposition include the following: